Fornaxian/pixeldrain_web/res/include/md/api_user.md

  - **Password login**: send the `username` and `password` fields.
 The `username` field accepts both a username and an e-mail address.
- - **E-mail login**: send only the `username` field with an e-mail address as value and leave the password empty.
-A login link is e-mailed to the address, the response will be login_link_sent (HTTP 202).
+ - **E-mail login**: send only the `username` field and leave the password empty.
+A login link is e-mailed to the account, the response will be login_link_sent (HTTP 202).
 The link contains the `link_login_user_id` and `link_login_id` parameters, which are sent to this same endpoint to complete the login.

-If the account has two-factor authentication enabled the `totp` field is required.
-When it's missing the otp_required error is returned, request the current six digit code from the user and try again.
+When the `username` field contains an e-mail address the link is sent to that address, this also works with an address which is still waiting for verification and using the link verifies it.
+When it contains a username the link is sent to the first address on the account.
+This is how a lost password is recovered.

+Accounts with two-factor authentication enabled need two of these three proofs of identity, any combination will do:

+ - A login link, sent by e-mail (`link_login_user_id` + `link_login_id`)
+ - The account password (`password`)
+ - A one-time password from the authenticator app (`totp`)

+When only one of them is sent the otp_required error is returned.
+This means an account can still be recovered when the authenticator app is lost, by requesting a login link and sending it together with the password.
+Accounts without two-factor authentication need only one of the three.

 Logins are rate limited per IP address, when logging in too often the ip_rate_limit_reached error is returned.